huggingface/transformers/ISSUES.md

 Thank you for reading this somewhat lengthy document.
 We would like to conclude that these are not rules, but guidelines that will help maximize the chances for us to understand what you are trying to communicate, reproduce the problem and resolve it to your satisfaction and the benefit of the whole community.

-If for any reason you feel that something is unclear and you have further questions please don't hesitate to ask in the following sub-section of the forums: [XXX: @sgugger].
+If after reading this document there are remaining questions on how and why or there is a need for further elucidation, please, don't hesitate to ask "How do I?" type of questions in the following sub-section of the forums: [XXX: @sgugger].